research4pan/Plum/README.md

 Toolkits for discrete, black-box prompt learning based on metaheuristic algorithms.

 ## Installation
-Simple run the following command to create virtual enviornment and install all dependencies automatically.
+Simple run the following command to create virtual environment and install all dependencies automatically.

 `source install.sh`